Tobbyano1234/Tobbyano1234/README.md

 - 👋 Hi, I’m @Tobbyano1234
-- 👀 I’m interested in software engineering
+- 👀 I’m a software engineering
-- 🌱 I’m currently learning html, css, javascript
-- 💞️ I’m looking to collaborate on any project so I can gather real life experience
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me @ adegbesan86@gmail.com

 <!---